-Luis Gabriel Hoyos is an associate in the Litigation Department where his practice focuses on trademark and general commercial litigation.
+Luis Gabriel Hoyos is an associate in the Litigation Department where his practice focuses on trademark, defense of consumer class actions, and complex commercial litigation.

 Mr. Hoyos is also very active in the firm’s pro bono practice.
 He is the current chair of the San Francisco Latino/a Lawyers Affinity Group at the firm.